 Adjusting the Concentration

-While the basic hummingbird nectar recipe is the ideal option for most hummingbirds and closest to natural nectar, adjusting the sugar concentration for a stronger, sweeter drink is very easy.
-A stronger nectar solution can provide greater energy during migration when birds need to build up their reserves, or it can be useful for overwintering hummingbirds that need more energy to stay warm in poor weather.
+While the basic hummingbird nectar recipe is ideal for most hummingbirds and closest to natural nectar, adjusting the sugar concentration for a stronger, sweeter drink is very easy.
+A slightly stronger nectar solution can provide greater energy during migration when birds need to build up their reserves, or it can be useful for overwintering hummingbirds that need more energy to stay warm in poor weather.
 In cold weather, a stronger nectar solution will not freeze as quickly, ensuring there is... plenty of food available for chilly hummingbirds.

 04 of 08